Kong/docs.konghq.com/app/2.3.x/configuration.md

 #### admin_access_log

 Path for Admin API request access logs.
+If Hybrid Mode is enabled and the current node is set to be the Control Plane, then the connection requests from Data Planes are also written to this file with server name "kong_cluster_listener".

 Set this value to `off` to disable logging Admin API requests.

 If this value is a relative path, it will be placed under the `prefix` location.